keyboard-dev/starter-template-v3/docs/Welcome to Keyboard.md

-# Welcome to Keyboard: Your Model Context Protocol Server
+# Welcome to Keyboard: Your Universal Model Context Protocol Server

-## Introduction to Keyboard
+## Introduction

-Keyboard is a powerful Model Context Protocol (MCP) server designed to transform how you interact with AI clients like Claude by enabling direct code execution and task automation.
+Keyboard is a Model Context Protocol (MCP) server designed to transform how you interact with AI clients like Claude via direct code execution and task automation.
 It provides a flexible and secure platform for connecting your internal applications to your AI client and executing complex tasks across various domains.

 ## What Can Keyboard Do?